Do We Really Need Dice? The Hidden Region-Size Biases of Segmentation Losses: Introduction

 Our contributions are summarized as follows:

-$\bullet~$ Showing through an explicit bound relationship (Proposition \ref{prop:multi-class-Dice-Bias}) that the Dice loss has a hidden label-marginal bias towards specific extremely imbalanced solutions, preferring small structures, while losing the flexibility to deal effectively with arbitrary class proportions.
+$\bullet~$ Showing through an explicit bound relationship (Proposition \ref{prop:multi-class-Dice-Bias}) that the Dice loss has a hidden region-size bias towards specific extremely imbalanced solutions, preferring small structures, while losing the flexibility to deal effectively with arbitrary class proportions.

 $\bullet~$ Providing an information-theoretic perspective of CE, via Monte-Carlo approximation of the entropy of the learned features (Proposition \ref{prop:ce}).
-This highlights a hidden label-marginal bias of CE, which encourages the proportions of the predicted segmentation regions to match the ground-truth proportions.
+This highlights a hidden region-size bias of CE, which encourages the proportions of the predicted segmentation regions to match the ground-truth proportions.

-$\bullet~$ Introducing new loss functions to control label-marginal biases: Our losses integrate CE with explicit terms based on ${\cal L}_1$ or the KL divergence, which encourage label marginals to match target class proportions.
+$\bullet~$ Introducing compound loss functions, which enables to control explicitly class-proportion biases in standard supervised-learning settings: Our losses integrate CE with explicit terms based on ${\cal L}_1$ or the KL divergence, which encourage segmenting regions to match target class proportions.

-$\bullet~$ Comprehensive experiments and ablation studies over different losses and applications, including natural and medical-imaging data, validate our theoretical analysis, as well as the effectiveness of our explicit label-marginal regularizers.
+$\bullet~$ Comprehensive experiments and ablation studies over different losses and applications, including 2d and 3d medical-imaging data, validate our theoretical analysis, as well as the effectiveness of simple region-size regularizers.